The Tunnel at the Niagara Parks Power Station

 -

-Where is the Niagara Parks Power Station Located?
+Where is the Power Station located?

 The Niagara Parks Power Station is located at 7005 Niagara Parkway, Niagara Falls, Ontario, between Table Rock Welcome Centre and the Floral Showhouse.
 Please note that when using GPS devices, searching by exact address may lead to inconsistent results on some devices.
 [Get Directions]